ld32/SmartSlurm/README.md

 14 useMemTimeWithInput.sh $input; cat 1234.*.txt 5678.*.txt > $output

 # Notes about bashScriptV1.sh:
 The script first finds 1234 in file bigText1.txt in row 6, then finds 5678 in bigText1.txt in row 9, then merges the results into all.txt in orow 14

-# In order tell smart pipeline which step/command we want to submit as Slurm jobs, we add comments above the commands also some helping commands:
+# In order tell smart pipeline which step/command we want to submit as Slurm jobs,
+# we add comments above the commands also some helping commands:
 cat $jobRecordDir/scripts/bashScriptV2.sh

 # below is the content of bashScriptV2.sh
 1 #!/bin/sh
 2
 3 outputs=""
+4 #loopStart:i
-4 for i in {1..1}; do
+5 for i in {1..1}; do
-5    input=bigText$i.txt
+6    input=bigText$i.txt
-6    output=1234.$i.txt
+7    output=1234.$i.txt
-7    #@1,0,useMemTimeWithInput.sh,i,,input,sbatch -p short -c 1 --mem 2G -t 2:0:0
+8    #@1,0,useMemTimeWithInput,,input,sbatch -p short -c 1 --mem 2G -t 2:0:0
-8    useMemTimeWithInput.sh $input; grep 1234 $input > $output
+9    useMemTimeWithInput.sh $input; grep 1234 $input > $output
-9    outputs=$outputs,$output
-10
+10    outputs=$outputs,$output
+11
-11    output=5678.$i.txt
+12    output=5678.$i.txt
-12    #@2,0,useMemTimeWithInput.sh,i,,input,sbatch -p short -c 1 --mem 2G -t 2:0:0
+13    #@2,0,useMemTimeWithInput,,input,sbatch -p short -c 1 --mem 2G -t 2:0:0
-13    useMemTimeWithInput.sh $input; grep 5678 $input > $output
+14    useMemTimeWithInput.sh $input; grep 5678 $input > $output
-14    outputs=$outputs,$output
-15 done
+15    outputs=$outputs,$output
-16
+16 done
-17 input=bigText1.txt
+17
-18 output=all.txt
+18 input=bigText1.txt
-19 #@3,1.2,useMemTimeWithInput.sh,,,input
+19 output=all.txt
+20 #@3,1.2,useMemTimeWithInput,,input
-20 useMemTimeWithInput.sh $input; cat 1234.*.txt 5678.*.txt > $output
+21 useMemTimeWithInput.sh $input; cat 1234.*.txt 5678.*.txt > $output
+'''

 # Notice that there are a few things added to the script here:
+    Before the for loop start, there is #loopStart:i, which means all the steps inside the loop use $i as part of unique job identifier.

-    Step 1 is denoted by #@1,0,useMemTimeWithInput.sh,i,,input,sbatch -p short -c 1 --mem 2G -t 2:0:0 (line 7 above), which means this is step 1 that depends on no other step, run software useMemTimeWithInput.sh, use the value of $i as unique job identifier for this this step, does not use any reference files, and file $input is the input file, needs to be copied to the /tmp directory if user want to use /tmp.
+    Step 1 is denoted by #@1,0,useMemTimeWithInput.sh,,input,sbatch -p short -c 1 --mem 2G -t 2:0:0 (line 7 above), which means this is step 1 that depends on no other step, run software useMemTimeWithInput.sh, use the value of $i as unique job identifier for this this step, does not use any reference files, and file $input is the input file, needs to be copied to the /tmp directory if user want to use /tmp.
 The sbatch command tells the pipeline runner the sbatch parameters to run this step.

     Step 2 is denoted by #@2,0,useMemTimeWithInput.sh,i,,input,sbatch -p short -c 1 --mem 2G -t 2:0:0 (line 12 above), which means this is step2 that depends on no other step, run software useMemTimeWithInput.sh, use the value of $i as unique job identifier for this step, does not use any reference file, and file $input is the input file, needs be copy to /tmp directory if user wants to use /tmp.
 The sbatch command tells the pipeline runner the sbatch parameters to run this step.